 What is a Fire Risk Assessment?

-|1.Fire Prevention (Housekeeping, Storage, Smoking, Heating and Electrical apparatus, Flammable and Combustible substances)|
+Fire Prevention – Housekeeping, Storage, Smoking, Heating and Electrical apparatus, Flammable and Combustible substances

-|3.Escape (Escape routes, Escape plans, Drills, Vulnerable occupants)|
+Escape – Escape routes, Escape plans, Drills, Vulnerable occupants

-|4.Confinement (Fire Doors, Fire stopping devices, Smoke dampers
+Confinement – Fire Doors, Fire stopping devices, Smoke dampers

-|5.Fire suppression (Portable and fixed firefighting equipment and training
+Fire Suppression – Portable and fixed firefighting equipment and training

-Training, Drills, Testing, Maintenance (Current status and required improvements
+Training, Drills, Testing, Maintenance – Current status and required improvements

 A record of each category/system should be recorded in relation to its existing risk.
 It should be rated as to the level of its risk, and then an action plan put in place going forward on how to reduce the fire risks.
 In a summary plan, an improvement program should be formulated time scaling the changes to occur as well as the chronological testing and maintenance of the existing systems.

 If you are a landlord, owner or occupier of a non-domestic premises/business and you are the responsible person for fire safety, you would be deemed as the responsible person and may be prosecuted if you do not comply with the law and fail to put procedures in place.
 You have the legal responsibility to have a risk assessment and it will need to be completed by a competent person.

-It’s essential that you maintain and review your assessment and revise when it is necessary.
+It’s essential you maintain and review your assessment and revise when it is necessary.
 If you already have a fire risk assessment in place or you do not currently, FSS will be able to assist you.
 Our risk assessments are conducted in accordance and guidance of PAS 79 and our risk assessors are time served professionals and members of the Institute of Fire Engineers and have reached a minimum capacity of GIFireE.

-Following the assessment a responsible person will be given a documented copy of their Fire Risk Assessments.
+Following the assessment a responsible person is given a documented copy of their Fire Risk Assessments.
 Fire Officers carry out many spot visits to businesses and require the responsible person to supply documentation.
 Not producing a risk assessment report is an offence and can result in enforcement notices being issued.
 Insurance companies require all clients to comply with Fire Safety Order 2005 when processing claims.
 The Fire Service believe they have now given businesses enough time to familiarise themselves with these new fire safety laws and will look to increase their ‘spot visits’ year on year.

-After receiving a report we are able to help with remedial works, emergency plans and training
+After receiving a report we are able to help with remedial works, emergency plans and training.

 The responsible person has a legal obligation and responsibility to maintain and make certain that their employees and business premises are protected from potential fire hazards.